vwgeiser/PASTEL/README.md

 To view the associated publication for this project see here: link.

-CHANGES IN PROGESS: Integration of regional airborne campaign WAS data (AEROMMA, DISCOVER-AQ, KORUS-AQ, FIREX-AQ).
+UPDATES IN PROGESS: Integration of regional airborne campaign WAS data (AEROMMA, DISCOVER-AQ, KORUS-AQ, FIREX-AQ).

-CHANGES IN PROGESS: Algorithmic / Architectural changes to incorporate better spatial and temporal feature encoding.
+UPDATES IN PROGESS: Algorithmic / Architectural changes to incorporate better spatial and temporal feature encoding.

-CHANGES IN PROGESS: Addressing data imbalence.
+UPDATES IN PROGESS: Addressing data imbalence.

 ## Table of Contents